I Travel 2 Madagascar

 Morondava

-Early in the morning, visit of the village of Betania known for its boat maker then after a relax day on the beach and discover the local population ways of life.
+Early in the morning, you'll visit the village of Betania, known for its boat maker.
+Afterward, you'll enjoy a relaxing day on the beach and discover the local population's way of life.

-A city tour of Morondva is organised where you go to the local market, then to the touristic village and after overnight at the the hotel.
+A city tour of Morondva is organised, where you go to the local market, then to the tourist village.
+Later, you'll have an overnight stay at the hotel.

 Main Destination: